Fulmaya-7/web-development/README.md

 # web-development
-All web development project is here.
+All web development project is here